thingswesaid/dash-client/README.md

   - more for you (suggest videos)
   - subscribe for notifications
   - -webkit-box-shadow: 0 2px 6px 0 #e0e2e3; box-shadow: 0 2px 6px 0 #e0e2e3;
-- [ ] Build Dashboard to quickly handle customer service
-  - check everything about that user (order + videos + promos)
-  - assign video to user manually
-  - assign promos manually
-- [ ] Create help desk page to answer
-  - where do I see my promo code
-  - where do I see the videos I purchased
-  - how long are the viewable for
-- [ ] Add settings to User page
-  - refer friends
-  - external ads and video promos
-  - Settings: Change email address / password - personalize your experience
 - [ ] Gif search input placeholder - typing "are you thinking about me", "is it over" ...
 - [ ] Marketing campaign
 	- create buy 1 get 1 free emails for Secret reading
 	- create marketing campaigns bulk email (don't miss out!
 4.99 for all videos at the end of the month)
-- [ ] Get lucky popup
-- [ ] Suggest pick-a-card topic (when NO RESULT)
-  - dropdownXl
-  - pick-a-card page
-- [ ] For search point to keywords instead of name and make it Elastic Search
 - [ ] Code refactor
   - TECH: remove all `) : ''}` from ternary operators
   - jwt sign and verify refactor